I tried to use Workspace Studio and GAS to automatically aggregate Meet minutes, convert them to Markdown, and make them usable locally

 Workspace Studio Flow

-We build a three-step flow in Workspace Studio.
-Workspace Studio can be accessed from:
+I built a three-step flow in Workspace Studio.
+You can access Workspace Studio here:

 https://studio.workspace.google.com/

-Step 1 sets up an email trigger.
-When minutes are generated in Meet, a notification email with the subject "Notes:" arrives from gemini-notes@google.com after the meeting ends.
-By setting this sender address and subject in From and Subject has, the flow is automatically triggered when minutes are generated.
+In Step 1, I set up the email trigger.
+When minutes are generated in Meet, a notification email with the subject "Notes:" arrives from gemini-notes@google.com a few minutes after the meeting ends.
+By setting this sender address and subject in the From and Subject has fields, the flow is automatically triggered when minutes are generated.

 Screenshot 2026-02-15 at 7.55.25